Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 What counts as a violation

-Unauthorized Sal-Meter naming, false CAIS compliance claims, private “equivalent” indices, or attempts to privatize and obscure core architecture.
+Unauthorized Sal-Meter naming, false CAIS compliance claims, private “equivalent” indices, proxy-as-Sal-Meter framing, GitHub-helper overclaim, or attempts to privatize and obscure core architecture.

 Where to report